pocomane/brewed-in-the-apocalypse/bita.md

 Sometimes the scenarist will highlight that something said by a player is untrue or unreasonable, suggesting alternatives.
-The scenarist should consider all the in-fiction details about the ambientation, the character and the situation, to decide if something is reasonable or not.
+The scenarist should consider all the in-fiction details about the setting, the character and the situation, to decide if something is reasonable or not.
 Someones refers to this saying that such details give a "Fictional positioning" to the character.

 ```
 Probably to cast fireball you have just to be a Mage.
-Or in some ambientation
+Or in some setting
 being a Mage is not enough: you need a wand too.
 And if in the previous scene
 you did lost it, you can not cast it.
 These are purely consideration about the
 fiction, there is no mechanics, maybe just a note on a sheete to remember that